How to Prepare for Your Shed

 How to Prepare the Ground for a Shed

-This is one of the best ways to prepare your site!
+Crushed stone is one of the best ways to prepare your site.
 We recommend that you first remove the sod, then level out a crushed stone base, 4”-6″ deep.
 Be sure to use “crushed” stone that packs well as opposed to “pea” stone. #53 or standard driveway stone with lime dust works best and is relatively inexpensive.
-Extend the size of your base a minimum of 2′ longer and 2' wider than the actual size of your building.
+Extend the size of your base a minimum of 2′ longer and 2′ wider than the actual size of your building.
 Use a 6′ level on a long board or 2×4.
 Sight down the 2×4 to make sure it’s not bowed or crowned too badly.
 Check your site front to back, side to side, and diagonally.
 If you have access to a laser level or transit your job just got easier!

 It is best, but not essential for the stone to be compacted.
 A walk-behind compactor available at most tool-rental companies works perfectly.
 You can also drive over the stone with your garden tractor to compact it as well.